SB 102 - Live Local Act

 Height: Height will be determined using the comparator property within 1 mile so long as that property permits a commercial or residential use.
 A qualifying project’s height is taken from the comparator site.
 However, the subject property’s proximity to other zones may modify the ability to use such height.
 Height is subject to the limitations required to be enforced by the City of Miami found in Chapter 33 of the Miami-Dade County Code for airspace protections for Miami International Airport (“MIA”).
 Runway protection provisions under the Act prohibit a project near MIA in an area ¼ of a mile wide on each side of runway 12-30 extending 10,000 feet from the end of the runway (southeasterly to approximately the intersection of West Flagler Street and 37th Avenue) as well as properties directly east of runway 9-27 in area ¼ of a mile wide on each side of the runway extending 10,000 feet (easterly to approximately the intersection of NW 17th Street and NW 30th Avenue).
 Properties close to these prohibited theoretical runway extensions may provide a specific purpose survey to prove compliance with the Act.

 The use of the comparator property applies as well to setbacks, tower separation, floorplate area and length limitations, and all other design aspects that regulate the building at a particular height.
 Because Miami 21 defines Building Height as “The vertical extent of a Building measured in Stories”, regulations that affect the building depending on its Height continue to apply.
 In other words, because Height is imported from a comparator site, the rules regulating that height, or vertical extent, continue to control.
-However, for determining Height bonuses, one would look to the subject site’s characteristics for eligibility.
+However, the recent legislative changes made by SB 328 (2024) defines the term “highest currently allowed height” and clarifies that it “does not include the height of any building that met the requirements of this subsection or the height of any building that has received any bonus, variance, or other special exception for height provided in the municipality’s land development regulations as an incentive for development”.
+Therefore, a qualifying project shall be limited to the maximum height allowed by the comparator site, excluding any bonus height obtained by Public Benefits.
 A site sharing a lot line with a T3 Transect Zone containing at least 25 single-family homes on two or more of its sides is only permitted the higher of (1) 150% of the height of a property sharing a lot line with the subject site, (2) the height afforded to the property by its own underlying Transect Zone, or (3) three stories.
 This provision does not apply to subject sites with only one of its sides adjacent to a T3 Transect Zone.

-Example 1: A subject site that is zoned T5-O where the subject site shares a lot line with a CS zone or Abuts a T3 zone (precluding the ability to obtain bonus height) with a T6-8 comparator site within one mile limits the qualifying project to 8 stories.
+Example 1: A subject site that is zoned T5-O with a T6-8 comparator site within one mile limits the qualifying project to 8 stories.

 Example 4: A subject site is zoned T5-O in NRD-1 and is eligible for the additional 3 Stories of bonus Height as it is not Abutting a T3 zone.
 The comparator site is zoned T6-36-O. The 1st 5 Stories proceed by Right.
 Stories 6 – 8 may only be obtained by satisfying the detailed requirements of NRD-1 for bonus Height.
-Stories 9 – 36 would proceed by Right and Stories beyond that may be obtained by satisfying the requirement for bonus Height as generally found in Sec.
-3.14 of Miami 21.
-The same subject site, abutting T3, would be ineligible for all Height bonuses.
+Stories 9 – 36 would proceed by Right.

 Floor Lot Ratio (“FLR”) / Intensity: Because a municipality may not restrict floor area ratio (a term similar to floor lot ratio and understood to be the same development parameter – overall building bulk or square footage) below 150% of the highest currently allowed before bonuses, a qualifying project receives an FLR of 36 as T6-80, Miami 21’s highest Intensity zone, permits an FLR of 24 by right and 150% of 24 is 36.